• ABOUT US

 Exhibition and book presentation

-The opening event will include a presentation of Jackson’s book, offering visitors additional context on the historical investigation behind the project.
+The opening included a presentation of Jackson’s book, offering visitors additional context on the historical investigation behind the project.

-The exhibition will take place at the Tbilisi Photography & Multimedia Museum, located at 14 M. Kostava Street (Hotel Stamba, D Block, Floor I).
+The exhibition will take place at the Tbilisi Photography & Multimedia Museum, located at 14 M. Kostava Street (Hotel Stamba, D Block, Floor I) and will remain open until March 15.
 The event is supported by Tbilisi Photo Festival.

 Tags: Brendan JacksonTbilisi Photo FestivalTbilisi Photography & Multimedia Museum